22 Best Trees For Bees + FREE Printable

 Hazel trees aren’t just about the nuts.

-The hazel tree is a small to medium-sized tree that is better known for its delicious hazelnuts.
-It is easy to grow and offers a pollen-only source of food for honey bees during early forage, February and March.
+The hazel tree is a small to medium-sized tree better known for its delicious hazelnuts.
+It is easy to grow and offers a pollen-only food source for honey bees during early forage, February and March.

 4. Serviceberry